Minipada/Synapticon-Coding-Style-Guide/cppguide.rst

 platform-specific extensions that essentially are part of other headers.
 Such files should use the file extension ``.inc``.

-If a template or inline function is declared in a ``.headers`` file, define it in that same file.
+If a template or inline function is declared in a ``.h`` file, define it in that same file.
 The definitions of these constructs must be included into every ``.cpp`` file that uses them, or the program may fail to link in some build configurations.
 Do not move these definitions to